szzexpoi/POEM/README.md

-# POEM: Bridging Unknowns and Knowns with Prototypical Neural Modules
+# Divide and Conquer: Answering Questions with Compositional Reasoning and Object Factorization

 This repository implements the PrOtotypical nEural Module network.
 It contains four key components, stored in the following directories:
 - vqa_exp: zero-shot VQA experiments on the VQA v2 and Novel-VQA datasets
-- gqa_exp: zero-shot VQA experiments on the GQA dataset, and
+- gqa_exp: zero-shot VQA experiments on the GQA dataset,
+- vqa_cp_exp: Out-of-distribution VQA experiments on VQA-CP dataset,
-- proto_learning: the code for our prototype learning method with object factorization.
+- proto_learning: the code for our prototype learning method with object factorization, and
 - data: code for data preprocessing

 Please refer to the README in each directory for details.